Raesangur/file-to-string-vector/README.md

-# file-to-string-vector
+# std::vector<std::string> Utility
-A quick utility class, transforming a file to a vector of strings, each string a line of the file.
+A quick utility class, with some useful features:

+- Read a file into a vector of strings
+- Filter strings
+- Apply transformations to all the strings
+- And more!